pjvolders/PharmCAT/docs/methods/Determining-Alleles.md

 ---
-title: Determining Allles
+title: Determining Alleles
-permalink: determining-alleles/
+permalink: methods/determining-alleles/
+parent: Methods
 ---
+# Determining Alleles

 PharmCAT has an algorithm to match allele definitions to variant call data.
 This algorithm in the PharmCAT codebase is called [NamedAlleleMatcher](NamedAlleleMatcher-101).
 The `NamedAlleleMatcher` was written specifically for use in PharmCAT but can be run independantly.